-4. Select Management > Configuration > System > Advanced > User Accounts.

-The page that displays lets you change the user accounts.

-- 5. Next to admin, in the Password field, enter the new password. - 6.
-In the Confirm Password field, enter the same new password.

-I NOTE: You cannot change the user name.
-The name must remain admin.
+- 4. Select Management > Configuration > System > Advanced > User Accounts. - The page that displays lets you change the user accounts. - 5.
+Next to admin, in the Password field, enter the new password. - 6.
+In the Confirm Password field, enter the same new password. - (I) NOTE: You cannot change the user name.
+The name must remain admin. - 7.
+Click the Apply button.